Uncle Louie: Art

 Uncle Louie began working with pop artist Romero Britto in 2011 and continues to be close with the Brazilian-born artist.
 In 2014 Uncle Louie was honored as the subject of a Romero Britto portrait.
 Uncle Louie creates pop art-based challenge coins and has done so for Michael Strahan and high-profile clients.

 Media

 In 2010, Uncle Louie worked with blogger Jessica Gottlieb on a special project to custom build the perfect mom car.
 Uncle Louie has a syndicated column on HuffPost that covers a number of topics from entertainment to travel and the luxury lifestyle.

 Television appearances

 In 2018, Uncle Louie co-starred on the television show The Goldbergs as Uncle Louie, the uncle of Valley Erica on the 18th episode during the 5th season.
 In 2019, Uncle Louie became a recurring role on The Goldbergs, co-starring again, in season 6, episode 15.
 In 2021, Uncle Louie performed as a voiceover actor in Garbage Pail Kids.

+Suffolk Sports Hall of Fame

+In 2024, Uncle Louie was inducted into the Suffolk Sports Hall of Fame as a service inductee for his "dedication on the federal level during a critical time for homeland security in our nation’s history."